 Thank you so much for offering me the position of research analyst with Mountain College.
 I am so excited about the possibility of working with your team.

-I noticed the signing bonus is lower than what we previously discussed Are you available for a phone call tomorrow to discuss?
+I noticed the signing bonus is lower than what we previously discussed.
+Are you available for a phone call tomorrow to discuss?

-When you want to decline the offer
+How to reply when you want to decline the job offer

 If you received a better offer or simply decided this isn’t the job for you, you can decline the offer completely.
 Keep your letter short but polite.